apache/nifi-minifi-cpp/CONFIGURE.md

     nifi.state.storage.local.auto.persistence.interval=0 sec

+### Configuring Repositories

+Apache MiNiFi C++ uses three repositories similarly to Apache NiFi:
+- The Flow File Repository holds the metadata (like flow file attributes) of the flow files.
+- The Content Repository holds the content of the flow files.
+- The Provenance Repository holds the history of the flow files.

+The underlying implementation to use for these repositories can be configured in the minifi.properties file.

+The Flow File Repository can be configured with the `nifi.flowfile.repository.class.name` property.
+If not specified, it uses the `FlowFileRepository` class by default, which stores the flow file metadata in a RocksDB database.
+Alternatively it can be configured to use a `VolatileFlowFileRepository` that keeps the state in memory (so the state gets lost upon restart), or the `NoOpRepository` for not keeping any state.

+    # in minifi.properties
+    nifi.flowfile.repository.class.name=VolatileFlowFileRepository

+The Content Repository can be configured with the `nifi.content.repository.class.name` property.
+If not specified, it uses the `DatabaseContentRepository` class by default, which persists the content in a RocksDB database. `DatabaseContentRepository` is also the default value specified in the minifi.properties file.
+Alternatively it can be configured to use a `VolatileContentRepository` that keeps the state in memory (so the state gets lost upon restart), or the `FileSystemRepository` to keep the state in regular files.

+**NOTE:** RocksDB database has a limit of 4GB for the size of a database object.
+Due to this if you expect to process larger flow files than 4GB you should use the `FileSystemRepository`.
+The downside of using `FileSystemRepository` is that it does not have the transactional guarantees of the RocksDB repository implementation.

+    # in minifi.properties
+    nifi.content.repository.class.name=FileSystemRepository

+The Provenance Repository can be configured with the `nifi.provenance.repository.class.name` property.
+If not specified, it uses the `ProvenanceRepository` class by default, which persists the provenance events in a RocksDB database.
+Alternatively it can be configured to use a `VolatileProvenanceRepository` that keeps the state in memory (so the state gets lost upon restart), or the `NoOpRepository` to not keep track of the provenance events.
+By default we do not keep track of the provenance data, so `NoOpRepository` is the value specified in the default minifi.properties file.

+    # in minifi.properties
+    nifi.flowfile.repository.class.name=NoOpRepository

+### Configuring Volatile Repositories
+As stated before each of the repositories can be configured to be volatile (state kept in memory and flushed upon restart) or persistent.
+Volatile repositories have some additional options, that can be specified in the following ways:

+    # in minifi.properties
+    # For Volatile Repositories:
+    nifi.flowfile.repository.class.name=VolatileFlowFileRepository
+    nifi.provenance.repository.class.name=VolatileProvenanceRepository
+    nifi.content.repository.class.name=VolatileContentRepository

+    # configuration options
+    # maximum number of entries to keep in memory
+    nifi.volatile.repository.options.flowfile.max.count=15000
+    # maximum number of bytes to keep in memory, also limited by option above
+    nifi.volatile.repository.options.flowfile.max.bytes=7680 KB

+    # maximum number of entries to keep in memory
+    nifi.volatile.repository.options.provenance.max.count=15000
+    # maximum number of bytes to keep in memory, also limited by option above
+    nifi.volatile.repository.options.provenance.max.bytes=7680 KB

+    # maximum number of entries to keep in memory
+    nifi.volatile.repository.options.content.max.count=15000
+    # maximum number of bytes to keep in memory, also limited by option above
+    nifi.volatile.repository.options.content.max.bytes=7680 KB
+    # limits locking for the content repository
+    nifi.volatile.repository.options.content.minimal.locking=true

+**NOTE:** If the volatile repository reaches the maximum number of entries, it will start to drop the oldest entries, and replace them with the new entries in round robin manner.
+Make sure to set the maximum number of entries to a reasonable value, so that the repository does not run out of memory.

 ### Configuring Repository storage locations
 Persistent repositories, such as the Flow File repository, use a configurable path to store data.
 The repository locations and their defaults are defined below.
 By default the MINIFI_HOME env